 We suggest you budget about $8,900-$11,500 to cover your residence and food costs for the eight-month period, not including personal spending money.
 Please refer to the website for information about Undergraduate Residence rates.

 In addition to your room and meal costs, all students are required to pay an $80 Residence Life fee.
 You may incur additional costs if you wish to subscribe to phone and cable TV.
 Students are strongly recommended to get content insurance as the University is not responsible for loss or damage of personal property for any reason.

 Your residence occupancy is effective for the 2018-2019 Fall and Winter academic terms but excludes the winter holiday closure period when the residences are closed.
 Students are required to make alternative living arrangements during the closure period but students who live out-of-province may appeal to stay in residence if they have no alternative accommodation and will be charged a $250 flat fee if they are approved.

 Official move-in day for new students changes from year to year depending on the official start of classes and orientation dates, and will be communicated to students at the application time.
 Move-out is 24 hours after the student completes their F/W term classes/exams.

 Yes, applications are available at the Housing website starting March 1, 2018.

 Absolutely!
 Each residence has senior live-in Residence Dons, who will be a resource to you and lend a helping hand during your transition to university life.
 Residence Dons report to a live-in professional Residence Life Coordinator, who is fully trained and will be a great resource to students.

-If you are unable to come to campus, we invite you to view residence buildings and gallery.
+If you are unable to come to campus, we encourage you to view our residence buildings and gallery.